fschr/buffalo/gettingstarted.rst

     git clone https://github.com/gragas/buffalo/

-Navigate to cloned repository and install it
+Navigate to cloned repository and install it (Buffalo is compatible with any version of Python greater than or equal to 2.5)
 ::

-    python3 setup.py install
+    python setup.py install

 Of course, Buffalo requires Pygame.